 Treatment of yaws is simple and highly effective.
 Penicillin G benzathine given IM (intramuscularly) can cure the disease in the primary, secondary, and usually in the latent phase.
 Penicillin V can be given orally for about seven to 10 days, but this route is less reliable than direct injection.
 Anyone allergic to penicillin can be treated with another antibiotic, usually erythromycin, doxycycline, or tetracycline.
+Azithromycin (in a single oral dose of 30 mg/kg or the maximum 2 g) is the choice that the World Health Organization (WHO) recommends because of the ease of administration.
 Tertiary yaws, which occurs in about 10% of untreated patients five to 10 years after initially getting the disease, is not contagious.
-The tertiary yaws patient is treated for the symptoms of the chronic conditions (altered or destroyed areas in bones, joints, cartilage, and soft tissues) that develop as a result of the infection.
+The tertiary yaws patient is treated for the symptoms of the chronic conditions (altered or destroyed areas in bones, joints, cartilage, and soft tissues) that develop as complications of the infection.
 There is no vaccine for yaws.